B L O G - O - N A U T S : F E E D

 Your brain goes kind of fuzzy during the call.
 But not so muddled that you miss the awesomeness of the moment.
 And the second you stop screaming the RWA PR machine kicks in.
 Vaguely, you hear dates about getting a photo taken and sent in for press releases.
 Then there is this large packet of materials you will be required to read fill out and send back.
 A special e-chat loop is set up for finalists to ask questions and get to know one another before the conference.
 And, as a Golden Heart finalist I will get priority for appointments with agents and editors.
 And, and, and...

+When the call ended, it took me about an hour to write a simple text because my hands were–you guessed it, shaking.
 The best thing about the call for me was that I wasn't ready for it.
 It truly came as a huge, wonderful gift and it took most of the day to sink in.

 And remember, I still had to go to the dentist.
 It's an odd feeling sitting in the waiting room thinking about the $960.00 I was about to spend on a crown.
 Money I could use to go to the RWA Nationals in Nashville; where I would be able to network with industry professionals, published authors and lots of other writers.
+Then an idea struck.
+To hell with the crown.
+I'll keep the temporary in for a few more months and get the permanent crown done in August, after I get back from the nationals.
+Brilliant!
+Immediately I had half the expenses for the trip already saved.

 From here on out, I will keep you posted.
 This is going to be an amazing ride, and I'm ready to be extraordinary!